chocochip1986/SpringBootKafkaProject/simple-kafka-transaction/README.md

 When Consumer1 throws an exception after persisting a db record while processing Msg1 Then the message is not re-consumed at all.
 Even if the application restarts, the message will not be re-consumed.
+Because the FixedBackOff is set to have 0 attempts, no retries are made And rollback of the db record occurred because the method running the db operation is annotated with `@transactional`.

+> Given that the Producer is a TX producer
+And Consumer1 is transactional
+And that commitRecovered is set to true with a AfterRollBackProcessor(ARP) with FixedBackOff(0L, 0L) And the method doing the db operation is annotated with `@Transactional` i.e.
+`
+@Transactional
+public void consume(Dto dto) {
+// DB Operation
+throw new RuntimeException("HA!");
+}
+`
+When Consumer1 throws an exception after persisting a db record while processing Msg1 Then the message is not re-consumed at all.
+Even if the application restarts, the message will not be re-consumed.
-Because the FixedBackOff is set to have 0 attempts, no retries are made And no rollback of the db record occurred because the method running the db operation is not annotated with transaction.
+Because the FixedBackOff is set to have 0 attempts, no retries are made And rollback of the db record occurred because the method running the db operation is annotated with `@transactional`.